 Entering graduate students are expected to arrive with an appropriate math preparation depending on their field of study.
 Students in geophysics, climate, ocean and atmospheric dynamics and other math-intensive research areas are expected to have successfully completed applied math courses to the level of ordinary and partial differential equations.
 Students in less mathematically-oriented research areas are expected to have successfully completed basic college-level calculus and linear algebra at the level of Applied Math 21a, 21b or Math 21a, 21b .
 If not, these should be taken in addition to the department's math requirement, and incoming students should be aware that this represents a significant additional commitment.
 Students are expected, in the course of graduate work, to complete the second and third year of college mathematics (intermediate and advanced calculus and differential equations).
 Students with a strong math and physics background doing theoretical work are expected to take higher-level graduate mathematics courses.

 We ask applicants to list one to three EPS faculty whose research fields seem closest to his or her interests.
-For a list of faculty, see Study Opportunities by Research Area on the EPS Graduate Study website.
+For a list of faculty, see Study Opportunities on the EPS Graduate Study website.

 The Department of Earth and Planetary Sciences guarantees full financial support for four years to all PhD candidates.
 Funding for the fifth year and beyond is considered on a case-by-case basis.
 Financial support for graduate students comes from a combination of research assistantships, teaching fellowships, and department funds.

 Each graduate student is required to teach two sections for two different courses or for the same course in two different years.
 This requirement is generally completed during the second and third year of graduate work.
 Funding from this required teaching is a part of the overall support package.

 In addition, special summer scholarship funding is often available for students to do research-related fieldwork, subject to the approval of the Graduate Studies Committee (GSC).